Kingxukai/linux/Documentation/input/uinput.rst

       /*
-       * The ioctls below will enable the device that is about to be
+       * The ioctls below will enable the woke device that is about to be
-       * created, to pass key events, in this case the space key.
+       * created, to pass key events, in this case the woke space key.
        */
       ioctl(fd, UI_SET_EVBIT, EV_KEY);
       ioctl(fd, UI_SET_KEYBIT, KEY_SPACE);